jawm17/venue-public-repo/README.md

-# About Venue
+# About venue

-Venue is a multi-media monetization platform. [venue.market](https://venue.market) allows creators to place their videos behind paywalls and receive tips for their work.
+venue is a multi-media monetization platform. [venue.market](https://venue.market) allows creators to place their videos behind paywalls and receive tips for their work.
 Payments are made through the Polygon blockchain.

 ## Frontend Architecture